birddograbbit/Magic8-Companion/docs/IB_CONNECTION_FIX.md

 ## VIX Data Retrieval Issues

 Occasionally the ML scheduler fails to fetch VIX bars from IBKR, resulting in errors like `Unknown contract: Stock(symbol='VIX')`.
+VIX (and SPX) must be requested as an **Index** contract on the CBOE exchange to qualify properly.
+Use `Index('SPX', 'CBOE', 'USD')` for SPX and `Index('VIX', 'CBOE', 'USD')` for VIX as shown in the sample downloader script.
 The scheduler now retries using Yahoo Finance when IBKR data is unavailable.
 If both sources fail, the prediction step is skipped until data becomes available.
 Check the logs for `VIX data fetch failed` messages when troubleshooting.